jessicacousins/fullstack_vite_webapp/README.md

 - **OpenAI Comment Sentiment Analysis**: This sentiment data is stored in MongoDB and displayed on the Admin Dashboard for review by administrators and content creators.
 - **AI-Generated Content**: OpenAI’s GPT model is used to generate blog post content based on user prompts.
 The content is processed and delivered through the backend to the frontend blog editor.
 - **AI Moderation**: The backend integrates OpenAI’s moderation API to automatically flag inappropriate content in blog posts and comments.
 Flagged content, including the reason for flagging, is stored in MongoDB and displayed in the Admin Dashboard for moderator review.
+- **Product View Logging**: Each time a user views a product, relevant data (such as product ID, category, and timestamp) is logged in MongoDB.
+This stored view history helps generate personalized product recommendations and tracks user interests for tailored suggestions.

 ## Features